-Environmentally Sensitive Areas are indicated in the EM&CP Plan and Profile drawings (Appendix C).
-The specific vegetation clearing of vegetation procedures relevant to those areas are included the following sections of the EM&CP:
+The specific vegetation clearing procedures relevant to environmentally sensitive areas are included the following sections of the EM&CP:

-- 1. Wetlands Section 8.2.1 and Section 9.1.2. - 2.
-Stream Crossing Section 8.2.1 and Section 9.1.1. - 3.
-Threatened and Endangered Species/Sensitive Habitats Section 9.3.
+- 1. Wetlands Section 8.2.1 and Section 9.1.2 - Stream Crossings Section 8.2.1 and Section 9.1.1 - 3.
+Threatened and Endangered Species/Sensitive Habitats Section 9.3 - 4.
+Agricultural Lands Section 8.2.2

-4. Agricultural Lands - Section 8.2.2.
+In addition to following the specific procedures applicable to environmentally sensitive areas, the Contractor will minimize the amount of clearing and grubbing in such areas as shown in the Plan and Profile drawings in Appendix C. Unless required for safety or reliable operation of the Facility, the Certificate Holders will limit the removal of stumps and roots that are not in the footprint of the excavated trench in the identified environmentally sensitive areas and along temporary access roads.

-In addition to following the sensitive area specific procedures applicable to categories of Environmentally Sensitive Areas, the Contractor will minimize the amount of clearing and grubbing in such areas as shown in the drawings in Appendix C. Unless required for safety or reliable operation of the Facility, the Certificate Holders will limit the removal of stumps and roots that are not in the footprint of the excavated trench in these Environmentally Sensitive Areas and access roads.
+As described in Section 9.3, tree clearing and tree trimming activities will be conducted during the winter months (November 1- March 31) where Indiana bat (Myotis sodalis) and northern long-eared bats (NLEB, Myotis septentrionalis) are in their winter hibernacula.
+On November 30, 2022, the USFWS published a ruling reclassifying NLEB from Threatened to Endangered under the federal Endangered Species Act (ESA), effective March 31, 2023.
+The species listed status at the New York State level will be updated once the final rule takes effect.

-As described in Section 9.3, tree clearing and tree trimming activities will be conducted during the winter months (November 1 - March 31) where Indiana bats (Myotis sodalis) and northern long-eared bats (Myotis septentrionalis) are in their winter hibernacula, where practicable.
-In the event that tree clearing is necessary between April 1 to October 31, the following restrictions shall be implemented for all tree clearing activities in the Project Corridor, pending approval of the USFWS and in consultation with NYSDEC:
+In the event that tree clearing is necessary between April 1 to October 31, the following restrictions shall be implemented for all tree clearing activities in the Project Corridor, pending approval of the NYSDPS, NYSDEC, and USFWS: